Chicken Losing Tail Feathers: Why + What to Do

 Sale

-• √EXCELLENT NUTRITIONAL VALUE: 5 Pound Dried black soldier fly larvae contain up to 45% crude protein, 35% lipids and have an amino acid profile.
+• EXCELLENT NUTRITIONAL VALUE: 5 Pound Dried black soldier fly larvae contain up to 45% crude protein, 35% lipids and have an amino acid profile.
 Black soldier fly larva also contain 85x more calcium than dried mealworms.
 For a great source of calcium, add 5 pounds of bsf larvae to your chicken feed today.

-• √HIGH IN PROTEIN: The dried black soldier fly larvae provide a high quality source of protein and are rich in beneficial nutrients.
+• HIGH CALCIUM & PROTEIN SNACK: Adaman Dried Black Soldier Fly Larvae provide a high quality source of protein and are rich in beneficial nutrients.
 This high protein food is a must-have for those who are always on the go.
 Mix BSF Larva to your chicken food, bearded dragon food, birds food, turtles food, keep your pets healthy and happy.

-• √PACKED FULL OF ENERGY: When you chickens eat the larva, they’re getting the benefit of all that energy.
+• PACKED FULL OF ENERGY: When you chickens eat the larva, they’re getting the benefit of all that energy.
 Black Soldier Fly larvae make a great staple food or treat for chickens and many reptiles, like bearded dragons, leopard geckos, poison dart frogs, crested geckos, day geckos, and turtles etc.

-• √100% NATURAL & SUSTAINABLE: Our Larva is 100% natural chicken food and bearded dragon food.
+• 100% NATURAL & SUSTAINABLE: Our Larva is 100% natural chicken food and bearded dragon food.
 No additive, no preservative, no pesticide.
 BSF Larvae are not only effective sources of easily-digested and immune-supportive protein, but that also meet the market demand for sustainable, natural food.
 BSF Larvae are a natural dietary component for many wild animals.

 As an Amazon Associate, we earn from qualifying purchases.